Goldenlion5648/perfect_maze/README.md

 This program was made for python 3.10 or later.

 ```
+usage: maze_pretty.py [-h] [-d DIM] [-y Y_DIM] [-p] [-o OUTPUT] [-n]

 Generates a perfect maze

 options:
   -h, --help            show this help message and exit
-  -d DIM, --dim DIM  The maze generated will be of size DIM by DIM
+  -d DIM, --dim DIM     The maze generated will be of size DIM by DIM (both should be odd)
+  -y Y_DIM, --y_dim Y_DIM
+                        Overrides the y dimension with this value
   -p, --print           Print every step of the generation to the console
+  -o OUTPUT, --output OUTPUT
+                        File name for the final gif
   -n, --noGif           Should the gif be left out?
 (The final result will only be printed to the console)
 ```

 Seeing as the gif generated can be quite large, if you are on Linux and have `gifsicle` installed, you can use this command to optimize the gif: